Upcoming APAH Properties

 Adjacent to APAH’s existing Columbia Grove Apartments, Columbia Hills will add 229 new homes to individuals and families earning 60% AMI or less.
 One of the first projects to be developed under Arlington County’s award-winning Columbia Pike Neighborhoods Plan, this project will include 10 permanent supportive housing units and 13 accessible units to meet the diverse needs of the community, including senior and disabled residents.
 Learn more by reading our Columbia Hills Property Investor Sheet.

-Columbia Hills is expected to be completed in 2018.
+Columbia Hills is expected to be completed in fall 2018.
 Prospective residents can learn more here.

 In 2012, the Arlington Presbyterian Church approached APAH to create a space that would both provide affordable housing and serve as a place of crossroads and connection for the community.
 The congregation selected the name Gilliam Place to honor Ronda Gilliam (1906-1970), a church elder who was a steward and visionary in the community.
 Learn more about how Arlington Presbyterian Church made their decision.

-Expected to be completed in mid-2019, 173 new affordable units will include 11 barrier-free units to meet the needs of persons with disabilities.
-Construction will begin summer, 2017.
+Gilliam Place’s 173 new affordable units will include 11 barrier-free units to meet the needs of persons with disabilities.
 Learn more by reading our Gilliam Place Property Investor Sheet.

-Gilliam Place is expected to be completed in 2019.
+Construction began in summer 2017, and Gilliam Place is expected to be completed in mid-2019.
 Prospective residents can learn more here.

 Westover is a vibrant neighborhood in northwest Arlington.
 Since it is a highly attractive place to live, the neighborhood is facing a critical shortage of affordable homes.
 APAH’s Fisher House I & II seek to address this need.
-APAH purchased Fisher House II’s eight buildings (68 units) as a preservation response to the trend of market affordable apartment demolition in Westover.
-The Fisher House II buildings will be renovated from beginning in Spring 2018, incorporating energy and water efficient apartment features.
-At Fisher House II, there will be several accessible units, as well as eight units designated for permanent supportive housing, including for formerly homeless veterans.
+APAH purchased Fisher House II’s eight buildings (68 units) in 2016 in order to preserve affordability amidst the trend of market affordable apartment demolition in Westover.
+Renovations for the Fisher House II buildings will begin in Spring 2018, incorporating energy and water efficient apartment features.
+There will be several accessible units, as well as eight units designated for permanent supportive housing, including for formerly homeless veterans.

-Fisher House II will be available beginning Spring 2018.
+Apartments at Fisher House II will be begin to become available in late 2018.
 Prospective residents can sign up for our interest list here.

 American Legion Post 139: In 2016, the American Legion selected APAH to redevelop the site in Virginia Square into affordable housing.
-The proposed development still has to surpass and achieve major milestones including a General Land Use Plan Amendment, financial structuring, and Arlington County approval.
-It is anticipated construction will not begin until at least 2020.
+The proposed development is still in the early stages of visioning and planning.
+There are significant milestones until construction can begin, including a General Land Use Plan Amendment, financial structuring, and Arlington County approval.
 Learn more by reading our American Legion Property Investor Sheet (Dec.
 2017)